bookworld2025/bookworld2025.github.io/content/authors/admin/_index.md

  icon_pack: fab
  link: https://github.com/gcushen

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "3056807477@qq.com"
 ---

 Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.